maxhoffmann/yaml-markdown-to-html/README.md

 yaml-markdown-to-html [![version][1]][2]
 =======================

+“Bring your own libraries“ ~100 LOC static site generator

-process a folder of markdown files with yaml front matter and convert it with the libraries of your choice to html
+This CLI tool can turn any folder of markdown files with YAML front matter to HTML.

+You only need to provide an async render function to the generator, which takes the raw markdown string and converts it to HTML.
+Use any markdown library and rendering library you want, make HTTP request to fetch data from an API or do some other asynchronous processes.
+As long as the function returns with a Promise that contains the final HTML as a string, it can output the files for you.

 __Example:__
 ![transformation example](example.png)